Bangladesh Premier League: Rivalries

-Dhaka Capitals–Comilla Victorians (BPL Clásico)
+North Bengal Derby

+The Rajshahi-Rangpur rivalry is a cricket rivalry between two franchises, the Rajshahi Warriors and the Rangpur Riders, in the Bangladesh Premier League.
+This rivalry is often referred to as the "North Bengal Derby".
+Both teams have won the BPL trophy once.
+Rajshahi has reached the playoffs a total of four times, while Rangpur has also made it to the playoffs four times.

+BPL Clásico

-The Dhaka–Comilla rivalry is a cricket rivalry between two franchises, Dhaka Capitals and Comilla Victorians in the Bangladesh Premier League (BPL), known as the BPL Clásico.
-They are the two most successful teams in BPL winning a combined 7 titles out of the 10 BPL seasons.
+The Dhaka-Comilla rivalry was a cricket rivalry between two franchises, Dhaka Capitals and Comilla Victorians, in the Bangladesh Premier League (BPL), known as the BPL Clásico.
+They are the two most successful teams in BPL, winning a combined 7 titles out of the 10 BPL seasons.
 Dhaka and Comilla have historically engaged in some of the most iconic clashes in the BPL.
-It is considered to be the biggest and iconic match in Bangladeshi domestic cricket.
-Dhaka Capitals and Comilla Victorians produced some intense nail bitting clash.
+It is considered to be the biggest and most iconic match in Bangladeshi domestic cricket.
+Dhaka Capitals and Comilla Victorians produced some intense nail-bitting clashes.
 BPL Clásico is the oldest domestic cricket rivalry in Bangladesh.
-Many legendary cricketers have played for both teams. some notable players are Shakib Al Hasan, Tamim Iqbal, Mashrafe Bin Mortaza, Andre Russell, Kiron Pollard, Shahid Afridi.
+Many legendary cricketers have played for both teams.
+Some notable players are Shakib Al Hasan, Tamim Iqbal, Mashrafe Bin Mortaza, Andre Russell, Kiron Pollard, Shahid Afridi.

-Fortune Barishal-Rangpur Riders Rivalry (North-South Derby)
+North-South Derby

-The Barishal-Rangpur rivalry is a cricket rivalry between the BPL teams of Fortune Barishal and Rangpur Riders in the Bangladesh Premier League.
-It is the biggest rivalry of the BPL and is often referred to as the North–South Derby of the Bangladesh Premier League.
-Shakib and Tamim incident started the hype of the rivalry and is still constant.
-The rivalry became more intense when, during the 2024 Bangladesh Premier League faceoff between the two teams in playoff round.
+The Barishal-Rangpur rivalry was a cricket rivalry between the BPL teams of Fortune Barishal and Rangpur Riders in the Bangladesh Premier League.
+It is the biggest rivalry of the BPL and is often referred to as the North-South Derby of the Bangladesh Premier League.
+The Shakib and Tamim incident started the hype of the rivalry and is still constant.
+The rivalry became more intense during the 2024 Bangladesh Premier League faceoff between the two teams in the playoff round.
 Rangpur won 1 title and played playoffs 4 times.
-Other hand Barishal played in final 4 times and won 1 time, also played playoffs 1 time in BPL.
+On the other hand, Barishal played in the final 5 times and won 2 times; it also played playoffs 1 time in BPL.

-Durbar Rajshahi–Chittagong Kings Rivalry (East-West Derby)
+East-West Derby

-The Rajshahi–Chittagong rivalry, between the BPL teams of Durbar Rajshahi and Chittagong Kings, known as the East-West Derby.
+The Rajshahi-Chattogram rivalry is a cricket rivalry between the BPL teams of Rajshahi Warriors and Chattogram Royals, known as the East-West Derby.
 The rivalry is also referred to as the Padma-Karnaphuli Derby due to geographical reasons.

 Sponsorship

 For the first season of the tournament, Bangladeshi conglomerate Destiny Group was the main sponsor of the tournament, negotiating a one-year sponsorship package for 75 million taka (US$1.0 million).
 Prime Bank Limited was awarded the sponsorship deal for the second season for 100 million taka (US$1.5 million).
-BRB Cables Limited held the sponsorship rights for third season in 2015 with 150 million taka (US$2.0 million).
-Abul Khair Steel (AKS), a sister concern group of Abul Khair Industries Limited became the title sponsor of the fourth and fifth editions.
+BRB Cables Limited held the sponsorship rights for the third season in 2015 with 150 million taka (US$2.0 million).
+Abul Khair Steel (AKS), a sister concern group of Abul Khair Industries Limited, became the title sponsor of the fourth and fifth editions.